ethereum/aleth/README.md

 The `--recursive` option is important.
 It orders git to clone additional submodules to build the project.
-If you missed `--recursive` option you can correct your mistake with command `git submodule update --init`.
+If you missed `--recursive` option, you are able to correct your mistake with command `git submodule update --init`.

 ### Install CMake

 CMake is used to control the build configuration of the project.
-Quite recent version of CMake is required
-(at the time of writing [3.4.3 is the minimum](CMakeLists.txt#L25)).
+Latest version of CMake is required (at the time of writing [3.4.3 is the minimum](CMakeLists.txt#L25)).
-We recommend installing CMake by downloading and unpacking the binary distribution  of the latest version available on the [**CMake download page**](https://cmake.org/download/).
+We strongly recommend you to install CMake by downloading and unpacking the binary distribution  of the latest version available on the [**CMake download page**](https://cmake.org/download/).